ODM2/ODM2/doc/ODM2Docs/concept_controlledvocabs.md

 _These guidelines correspond to the general workflow we've defined for ODM2, which involves an initial "manual" creation of terms and their definitions on simple spreadsheets (say, on Google Docs)._

 1. __Create the new vocabulary.__ Before loading terms and their attributes, the "empty" vocabulary should be created.
 That means creating all the vocabulary-level metadata (authority, vocabulary name, etc), including defining the set of attributes available for each term (eg, term, name, definition).
+For now we've only talked about creating this metadata manually via the MMI UI form.
+An alternative is to fill out a template in RDF, then create the vocabulary by loading this template.
+[See the RDF for the existing test ODM2 vocabulary for an example.](http://mmisw.org/ont?form=rdf&uri=http://mmisw.org/ont/odm2test/actiontype)
 2. __Load the "csv" table of terms and their attributes.__ Note that how to do this is __NOT__ at all obvious or intuitive!
 But once you know how, it's very easy.
  1. Once you're signed in, go to the vocabulary page
  2. Click on Edit New Version